notesbytom/notesbytom/openssl/atlassian_custom_ca_trust.md

   * `/opt/atlassian/confluence/jre/lib/security/cacerts`

 You can use the Java built-in `keytool` utility command to manage the `cacerts` trust store for each Atlassian app.

+## Restart Services or Daemons

+After updating the CA trust store for each Atlassian app, you might need to restart the app service/daemon for the new trust to become active.